RADAR-base/RADAR-IoT/README.md

         module: "sensors.your_module"
         # Name of the class of the sensor in the module
         class: "YourSensorClass"
-        # topic to publish the data to in pub/sub
+        # topic to publish the data to in pub/sub paradigm
         publishing_topic: "your-sensor-topic"
         # polling frequency in milliseconds
         poll_frequency_ms: 1000